About the Workshop

 July 26-28, 2022

 The third State of the Science Workshop will offer opportunities across a multi-day program to discuss scientific research involving wildlife and offshore wind energy development.
-We are pleased to announce that the 2022 Workshop will include an open call for symposia and abstracts.
+The preliminary agenda and symposia overview can be found here.

 To enable broad participation, this meeting will have options for both virtual and in-person participation; additional details will be posted as they are confirmed.